dougto/pokedex/README.md

 npm run start
 ```

-To run the app, on a different terminal session, execute:
+While the api is running, run the app on a _different terminal session_, executing:
 ```sh
 # change dir to app's folder
 cd app